Layout Editor

 -

-Patterns — Background patterns — stripes, dots, crosshatch, chevrons — help differentiate tile types at a glance.
+Patterns — Background patterns help differentiate tile types at a glance.
+Choose from stripes, dots, crosshatch, checkerboard, lines, grid, diamond, gradient, waves, zigzag, sunburst, concentric, triangles, hexagons, corner glow, vignette, and noise.
 Adjustable color, opacity, and scale.

 -